ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 15. I removed other columns that are not needed. the img link, user-name, review content and product link were removed because they are not necessary.
 16. Close and Load my query.

+#### Data Analysis: Here are some interesting codes used in the course of this analysis
+- conditional columns
+- split columns
+...Add files

 #### Writing calculated Column formulars:
 ...xlsx